 Grades of Bat Lumber

 Not all pieces of lumber are created equal.
 Baseball bats already require a unique combination of strength, flexibility, hardness, weight and durability.
 Then after choosing some of the best species of wood, each piece needs to meet certain standards in order to make a bat that will hit well without breaking.
 Lumber billets (the 2.75″ diameter wooden dowel a bat is made from) are graded primarily on grain straightness.
-The straighter the grain, the less likely the bat is to crack on a ball hit off the sweet spot.
+The straighter the grain, the less likely the bat is to crack on a ball hit somewhere off the end of the bat or towards the handle.

 Below are the grade options you will see throughout some of Webby Bats products.